Integration on the Surreals: Introduction

 \begin{quote}

-No function has presented itself in analysis the laws of whose increase, in so far as they can be stated at all, cannot be stated, so to say, in logarithmic-exponential terms. \cite[1st Edition, page 35; 2nd Edition, page 32]{Hardy} \footnote{Note that powers fall in this category since $x^a=e^{a\ln x}$.}. \end{quote}

-The work of \'Ecalle on transseries, and \emph{resurgent transseries} in particular, clarifies this observation.
-The system $\mathcal{T}$ of transseries, which consists of formal series built up from $\RR$ and a variable $x> \RR$ using powers, exponentiation, logarithms and infinite sums, is the closure of formal power series under a wide range of algebraic and analytical operations \cite{ADH1,CostinT, Edgar}.
+No function has presented itself in analysis the laws of whose increase, in so far as they can be stated at all, cannot be stated, so to say, in logarithmic-exponential terms. \cite[1st Edition, page 35; 2nd Edition, page 32]{Hardy} \footnote{Note that powers fall in this category since $x^a=e^{a\ln x}$.}$^{,}$\footnote{The work of \'Ecalle on transseries, and resurgent transseries in particular, sheds important light on Hardy's observation.
+The system of transseries, which consists of formal series built up from $\RR$ and a variable $x> \RR$ using powers, exponentiation, logarithms and infinite sums, is the closure of formal power series under a wide range of algebraic and analytical operations \cite{ADH1,CostinT, Edgar}.
 The subspace of resurgent transseries consists of those transseries which, loosely speaking, have origins in natural problems in analysis (see \S \ref{SecEBRT} as well as \cite{Ecalle1,Ecalle2}).
 There is compelling mathematical evidence, albeit thus far no rigorous proof, that resurgent transseries are also closed under the known algebraic and analytical operations.
 Moreover, they are associated with resurgent functions by means of \'Ecalle-Borel summation.
-These facts provide a theoretical basis for Hardy's observation that, in practice, functions that can be described in logarithmic-exponential terms are the only ones that arise naturally as solutions of problems in analysis.
+These facts provide a theoretical basis for Hardy's observation that, in practice, functions whose asymptotic behavior can be described in logarithmic-exponential terms are the only ones that arise naturally as solutions of problems in analysis.
+It should be noted, however, that unlike the asymptotic expansions used at the time of Hardy's cited writings, the infinite sums of logarithmic-exponential terms occurring in \'Ecalle's theory include sums of \emph{countable transfinite length $> \omega$.}} \end{quote}

+Accordingly, developing a satisfactory theory of integration on the surreals would require building on the exponential ordered field $(\No, \exp)$ of surreal numbers.